-Federal Judge Speaks Out About Deadly Attack On Her Family
+Federal Judge Esther Salas Speaks Out About Deadly Attack On Her Family

 On July 19, a man later identified by the FBI as Roy Den Hollander went to Salas' home, apparently angered over her handling of a court case.

-Daniel Anderl, age 20, died from a gunshot wound to the chest.
-Salas' husband Mark Anderl was also seriously wounded.
+Daniel Anderl, 20, died from a gunshot wound to the chest.
+Salas' husband, Mark Anderl, was seriously wounded.

 Such attacks are rare.
 But a report released this year by the U.S. Marshals Service showed "threats and inappropriate comments" against federal court workers increased fourfold since 2015.